nateP82/compostCollectors/Design/userStories.md

 As a user, I want to be able to see my account information.
 [MVP]

 ## Edit profile
 As a user, I want to be able to edit my profile information at any time.
-[Stretch Goal]
+[MVP]

 ## Delete user account
 As a admin user, I want to be able to delete a user account.
 [MVP]